-Readers Question: i read today that US owes an overall debt of 16 trillion, similarly India is also too worried on its fiscal deficit, i think that every country owes some debt. so if every one owes some money, then where is that money coming from???, or in other words, if everyone’s account balance is in negative then where is that money come from and to whom do they have to pay it back to???
+Readers Question: I read today that US owes an overall debt of 16 trillion, similarly India is also too worried about its fiscal deficit, I think that every country owes some debt. so if everyone owes some money, then where is that money coming from???, or in other words, if everyone’s account balance is in negative then where is that money come from and to whom do they have to pay it back to???

 These fiscal deficits refer to government debt (also referred to as public sector debt).
 It is the amount governments need to borrow from the private sector (and sometimes their Central Bank) to meet the shortfall in government spending.

 The majority of this government borrowing is from domestic investors (e.g. the US and UK borrow approximately 25% of its government debt from overseas)

 In a way countries are borrowing from the themselves.

 If you take Japan with a public sector debt of over 225%, this is primarily financed by the high level of domestic savings.
 In other words Japanese savers are willing to keep buying government bonds.
 This gives the Japanese government funds to finance its large debt.

 The concern is when domestic or foreign investors no longer want to lend to the government.
 In the case of Greece, investors are concerned that the Greek government is unable to meet its debt requirements and therefore will default.
 This caused investors to stop buying Greek government bonds (causing bond yields to rise).
 See more on EU debt crisis

 When a government like the UK borrows, primarily it is investment trusts and pension funds who are buying UK bonds.